phuchduong/mtg_toolkit/inventory.md

 ### Artifact < C
 Card | Qt
 --- | ---
+Aetherflux Reservoir | 1
 Alhammarret's Archive | 2
 Aligned Hedron Network | 2
-Altar of the Brood | 0
+Altar of the Brood | 2
 Altar of the Lost | 4
 Amulet of Vigor | 0
 Ark of Blight | 1